 My Lore

-I was born and raised in the Philippines to a Chinese family, with two younger siblings who I spent much of my childhood chasing around or playfully bothering.
-From an early age, I was what we call 'kulit'—mischievous, adventurous, and always asking questions.
-As I grew older, that curiosity expanded beyond childhood antics into a love for exploring the world, discovering new music, experimenting with science and technology, and finding joy in small everyday discoveries—from hidden cafés to fascinating facts learned from a random documentary.
-That hunger to understand and experience the world has always driven me to seek out new opportunities and challenges.
+I was born and raised in the Philippines to a Chinese family, with two younger siblings.
+From an early age, I was what we call 'kulit', mischievous, adventurous, and always asking questions.
+As I grew older, that curiosity expanded beyond childhood antics into a love for exploring the world, discovering new music, experimenting with science and technology.
+I find joy in small everyday discoveries, from hidden cafés to fascinating facts learned from a random documentary.
+That curiosity to understand and experience the world has always driven me to seek out new opportunities and challenges.

-When the pandemic hit, it limited the kind of learning and adventure I craved, and dissatisfied with online classes in the Philippines, I decided to take a leap abroad to Japan on a scholarship.
-My curiosity in science caught the attention of a professor, who invited me to assist in research—my first real exposure to hands-on scientific inquiry, and the moment I fell in love with exploring ideas in a tangible way.
-Later, an opportunity arose to pursue a second degree in the United States through an experimental program, and I eagerly embraced the challenge, completing two years’ worth of courses in just one.
+When the COVID-19 pandemic hit, it limited the kind of learning and adventure I craved.
+Dissatisfied with online classes in the Philippines, I decided to take a leap abroad to Japan on a scholarship.
+My curiosity in science caught the attention of a professor, who invited me to assist in research, my first real exposure to hands-on scientific inquiry, and the moment I fell in love with exploring ideas in a tangible way.
+Later, an opportunity arose to pursue a second degree in the United States through an experimental program.
+I eagerly embraced the challenge, completing two years’ worth of courses in just one.

 Along the way, I learned to navigate new cultures, meet people from all walks of life, and discover that the most meaningful connections often come from simple gestures and shared experiences.
-Today, back in the Philippines, that same curiosity continues to guide me—whether in friendships, work, or life in general—reminding me that every day is a chance to learn something new, meet someone inspiring, and make a small difference in the world.
+Today, back in the Philippines, that same curiosity continues to guide me, whether in friendships, work, or life in general; it reminds me that every day is a chance to learn something new, meet someone inspiring, and make a small difference in the world.

 Antelope Canyon, Arizona